ibm-cloud-docs/direct-link/pricing.md

 You, the customer, must arrange connectivity and billing with your service providers, independently of {{site.data.keyword.cloud_notm}}.
 See the list of Exchange and Connect providers at [IBM Cloud Direct Link Partners](https://www.ibm.com/cloud/direct-link/partners).
 Direct Link Dedicated creates a Letter Of Authorization / Connecting Facility Assignment (LOA/CFA), which is usable by any service provider who can reach the **Meet Me Room that is specified** on that LOA/CFA.
 The provider who is connecting to the LOA/CFA must include pricing for the cross-connect in their quote to you; {{site.data.keyword.cloud_notm}} does not order cross-connects on behalf of any customer.

-## Pricing for Direct Link Connect, Dedicated, and Exchange Classic
+## Pricing for Direct Link Connect, Dedicated, and Exchange on Classic
 {: #pricing-for-ibm-cloud-exchange-connect-and-dedicated}

 If your browser shows these tables with speeds less than 1 Gbps, use your mouse or trackpad to scroll this page horizontally.

-## Pricing for Direct Link Connect Classic
+## Pricing for Direct Link Connect on Classic
 {: #pricing-for-direct-link-connect}

 | Region | 50 Mbps | 100 Mbps | 200 Mbps | 500 Mbps | 1 Gbps | 2 Gbps | 5 Gbps |